Professor of Military Science: Lieutenant Colonel Ed Rodriguez

 The Basic Course refers to first and second-year courses, MILS 101, 102, 201 and 202, which are designed for beginning students who want to qualify for entry into the Advanced Course and for those students who may want to try Military Science without obligations.
 In addition to their academic requirements, Basic Course cadets may participate in a variety of extracurricular activities.
 Placement credit for the Basic Course may be granted to students who have completed initial entry training for the Armed Forces, three years of Junior ROTC in High School or ROTC Basic Camp.
 MILS 101 and 102 concentrate on leadership, followership, team building and outdoor skills and provide an overview of how the Military fits into society.
 MILS 201 and 202 more thoroughly address the heritage, traditions, and organization of the United States Army.

-The Leader's Training Course is the premier leadership program of its kind in the United States.
+The Cadet Summer Training Course is the premier leadership program of its kind in the United States.
 An intense four-week introduction to Army life and leadership training of the Reserve Officers' Training Corps, the aim of the course is to motivate and qualify Cadets for entry into the Senior ROTC program.
-LTC, as it is known, is designed for college students, typically between their sophomore and junior years.
+CST, as it is known, is designed for college students, typically between their sophomore and junior years.
 Upon successful completion of the course, graduates can take part in ROTC at their college as a third-year student in the four-year program.
-While attending LTC at Fort Knox, Ky., Cadets gain an experience that runs the gamut of Army life and the responsibilities of being an officer.
+While attending CST at Fort Knox, KY, Cadets gain an experience that runs the gamut of Army life and the responsibilities of being an officer.
 The course instills confidence and decision-making abilities to become a leader, in the Army and in life.

-Each Cadet takes on a leadership role among his or her peers while at LTC.
+Each Cadet takes on a leadership role among his or her peers while at CST.
 Senior officers and newly commissioned second lieutenants coach and mentor Cadets throughout the process, offering daily feedback and recommendations for improvement.
-As LTC progresses, Cadets' leadership responsibilities grow as they lead peers through simulated combat scenarios using paintball guns in a field training exercise and on urban-based squad tactics missions.
+As CST progresses, Cadets' leadership responsibilities grow as they lead peers through simulated combat scenarios using paintball guns in a field training exercise and on urban-based squad tactics missions.

 The Advanced Course consists of MILS 301, 302, 401, and 402.
 It is only open to students who have completed the Basic Course or earned placement credit (various methods).
 Students must also enroll in Leadership Lab (301L-402L).
-Students also attend a four-week Leadership Development and Assessment Course (LDAC) at Fort Lewis, WA, during the summer between their MSIII (junior) and MSIV (senior) years.
 In addition to their academic requirements, the Advanced Course cadets provide the student leadership for the Gonzaga Cadet Battalion.

-Gonzaga's ROTC program consistently ranks among the country's most elite programs based on various measures, including academic performance, Leadership Development and Assessment Course scores (formerly NALC), and the number of Lieutenants commissioned each year.
+Gonzaga's ROTC program consistently ranks among the country's most elite programs based on various measures, including academic performance, Cadet Leadership Course, and the number of Lieutenants commissioned each year.
 The United States Army Cadet Command ranked the Gonzaga Bulldog Battalion among the top fifteen percent of the nation's ROTC programs every year since 2001.
-Additionally, the Gonzaga Class of 2003 earned the highest collective leadership score out of the 273 universities that sent cadets to LDAC.

 Once a student has been admitted to Gonzaga University, they must meet only a few basic requirements to participate in the ROTC Basic Course.
 However, to participate in the Advanced Course or earn an ROTC Scholarship, a student must meet the following criteria: